 Full Melt Ice Water Hash (5-6 stars)

 Full melt contains just trichome heads, is very high grade hash and should also be dabbed off of a quartz nail.
 You'll find it's about the same to handle and press into sheets as dry sift.
-Because of the purity and quality, we also recommend reserving your bubble hash for home use with an electric nail.
+Because of the purity and quality, I also recommend reserving your bubble hash for home use with an electric nail.
 Full melt ice water hash is of very high quality and commands equally high prices.

 Half Melt Ice Water Hash (3-4 stars)

 Half melt is more contaminated and will not vaporize as well off of a nail in dab form.
-While some people will dab certain grades of half melt ice water hash, we prefer to load it in bowls, twax the inside of a joint/blunt, or rosin it (in essence turning it into oil i.e. full melt).
+While some people will dab certain grades of half melt ice water hash, I prefer to load it in bowls, twax the inside of a joint/blunt, or rosin it (in essence turning it into oil i.e. full melt).
 Half melt ice water hash typically sells at a lower price point than full melt.

 Cooking Grade Hash (1-2 stars)

 Cooking grade hash contains the most contaminate (plant matter).
 It is called cooking grade because it is commonly used to make edibles.
-It will not melt, so we wouldn’t recommend dabbing or vaporizing cooking grade hash.
+It will not melt, so I wouldn’t recommend dabbing or vaporizing cooking grade hash.
 In addition to its use in edibles, cooking grade hash can be enjoyed on bowls, inside joints/blunts, or converted to rosin.
 For reference, cooking grade ice water hash is usually comprised of the extremely low and high microns (i.e. 25μ and 160μ respectively).
 Cooking grade is the least expensive grade of ice water hash and is often times very affordable.